berdakh/berdakh.github.io/_pages/about.md

 ## About Me

-I am a Machine Learning researcher and IEEE Senior Member with 10+ years of experience developing robust AI systems for complex, real-world data.

-My work focuses on **generalizable representation learning under distribution shift**, particularly for structured, temporal, and multimodal data.
+I am a Machine Learning researcher and IEEE Senior Member with 10+ years of experience developing robust AI systems for complex, real-world data.My work focuses on **generalizable representation learning under distribution shift**, particularly for structured, temporal, and multimodal data.
 I combine deep learning (CNNs, Transformers, hybrid architectures) with strong signal-processing foundations to design models that remain reliable across subjects, domains, and operating conditions.

 ---